Coffee is a drink enjoyed by millions. And the latest research suggests that it might provide a range of health benefits.

 We’re sure you saw this one coming.
-Coffee is well-known for its laxative effect.
-Nearly a third of coffee drinkers report needing to use the bathroom within 20 minutes post-brew.
+Coffee's laxative effect is well-known.
+Nearly a third of coffee drinkers report needing to use the bathroom within 30 minutes post-brew.

-If you struggle to have a regular bowel movement, coffee might be a healthy beverage of choice to get things moving.
+If you struggle to have regular bowel movements, coffee might be a healthy way to get things moving.

 9. Increases physical activity levels

-Many of us rely on coffee for the jolt of energy we receive in return.
-So, it makes sense that this energy boost can also result in more exercise throughout our day.
+Many of us rely on coffee to give us a jolt of energy.
+So, it makes sense that this energy boost results in more exercise throughout the day.

-Female participants in a public health study were 17% more likely to reach their physical activity goals if they drank 1–2 cups of coffee each day when compared with participants who drank one cup or fewer per day.
+Middle-aged female participants in a public health study were 17% more likely to reach their physical activity goals if they drank 1–2 cups of coffee each day, compared with participants who drank less coffee or none.

 10. Decreases stroke risk

-The Nurses’ Health Study, which evaluated 83,700 nurses’ diets, found that moderate coffee consumption was associated with decreased stroke risk.
+The Nurses’ Health Study, which evaluated 83,076 nurses’ diets, found that moderate coffee consumption was modestly associated with decreased stroke risk.

-Recent research echoes this and suggests that people who drink between half a cup and three cups of coffee per day have a 21% lower risk of stroke than those who don’t drink any coffee.
+Recent research echoes this and suggests that people who drink between half a cup and 3 cups of coffee a day have a 21% lower risk of stroke than those who don’t drink coffee.

 11. Helps maintain weight loss

-So long as you don’t load up your coffee with sweeteners, you might find a weight loss benefit from your morning caffeine habit.
+As long as you don’t load up your coffee with sweeteners, you might find that your morning caffeine habit contributes to weight loss.

-The weight loss effects of coffee might be attributed to caffeine’s role as an appetite suppressant and its effect on metabolic activity.
+These effects might stem from caffeine’s role as an appetite suppressant and its effect on metabolic activity.